Copyright (New Technologies) Amendment Act 2008: Reception

-The Recording Industry Association of New Zealand (RIANZ), certain members of the Australasian Performing Right Association, and SKY Network Television support the Act.
+The Recording Industry Association of New Zealand (RIANZ), some members of the Australasian Performing Right Association and SKY Network Television support the Act.

-In December 2008, the Creative Freedom Foundation started a campaign (named the New Zealand Internet Blackout) criticizing changes to Section 92 included in the Act.
+In December 2008, the Creative Freedom Foundation started a campaign (named the New Zealand Internet Blackout) criticising changes to Section 92 included in the Act.
 The group claims these will introduce "guilt upon accusation".

 Several other organisations added their disapproval to the record, including the New Zealand Open Source Society, InternetNZ, the New Zealand Computer Society, the Telecommunications User Association of New Zealand, and the Library and Information Association of New Zealand Aotearoa.
 The Act was opposed by New Zealand artists, technology specialists, ISPs, businesses, media commentators, librarians and members of the public.
 The nature of the law changes and the campaign against them has attracted attention internationally.

-Critics of the Act say that disconnecting an Internet connection - which Tizard has said is a basic human right - is a disproportionate penalty for a civil infringement.
+Critics of the Act say that disconnecting an Internet connection, which Tizard has said is a basic human right, is a disproportionate penalty for a civil infringement.
 ISPs said that, if the law came into effect on 28 February 2009, they would have to cut off access and take down web pages on the basis of accusation of copyright infringement, rather than face legal action from rights-holder organisations.
-On 23 February 2009, the Prime Minister (John Key) announced that the law's entering into force would be delayed till 27 March 2009 to allow for a code of practice to be negotiated; and that, should the negotiations fail, the law would be 'suspended' (remain out of force indefinitely).
+On 23 February 2009, the Prime Minister, John Key, announced that the law's entering into force would be delayed till 27 March 2009 to allow for a code of practice to be negotiated; and that, should the negotiations fail, the law would be 'suspended' (remain out of force indefinitely).
 He also stated that the stronger copyright laws, including the controversial section 92a, were required for New Zealand to be able to negotiate a free trade agreement with America.

 In March 2009, TelstraClear announced its withdrawal from a proposed Code of Practice for internet providers, effectively side-lining Section 92A.
 Google has also signalled its opposition to Section 92A, warning that the amendment would 'undermine the "incredible social and economic benefits" of the internet and was disproportionate to the problem it aimed to address.'

 In response to the feedback received, on Monday 22 March, Prime Minister John Key announced that the Government would throw out the controversial section, and that Justice minister Simon Power would initiate a rewrite.